 A healthy increase in passenger volumes suggests increased economic activity in the Triangle region, and provides a clear example of how travel behavior and economic activity are strongly linked.
 Increased air travel can have multimodal impacts, as vehicular and truck traffic to and from the airport is likely to increase.
 Additionally, larger volumes of air travelers increases the possibility of a financially-viable commuter rail connection to the airport.
-More passengers use Raleigh-Durham International Airport than ever before 2015 this travel of All creates longer commute In 2015, the average travel time for commuters was 24 minutes and 12 seconds.
+More passengers use Raleigh-Durham International Airport than ever before 2015 39th Busiest airport in the US 9.3 Million Passengers Source: Raleigh-Durham Airport Authority All of this travel creates longer commute times...

+In 2015, the average travel time for commuters was 24 minutes and 12 seconds.
 Across the region, average travel time increased by 50 seconds, between 2013 and 2015.
 Congestion is likely the dominant driver of this change given that on average 83% of commuters in the region drive to work.